Sun & Water Safety Tips for Spring Break & Beyond

 Burak Fatsa/iStock

 It’s not the most fun rule for kids, and even us older generations hated being told not to run, but we get it now.
-Running in places that have hard cement can lead to skinned knees.
-And running on slippery pool decks can lead to falling into a pool.
-It’s better to just enforce this rule than deal with the consequences.
+Running in places that have hard cement can lead to skinned knees, and running on slippery pool decks can lead to falling into a pool.
+It’s better to just enforce this rule than to deal with the consequences.

 Take Frequent Bathroom Breaks